-Staff have continued to journey together to enhance their own spirituality within a Catholic broader curriculum.
+The Religious Education program at St. Dominic's from Prep - 6 is an important part of the broader curriculum.
 Where appropriate, staff link the Religious Education content to other subject areas in an effort to make learning more engaging and authentic.
 Religious Education is not just something that we do here at St. Dominic's, we try to put our faith into action.
 Teaching staff plan rich units of work designed to build upon student knowledge, faith and understanding of Catholic doctrine.
 Each unit of work focuses on key scripture passages, feasts and events in the Liturgical Calendar, and elements of Catholic Social Teaching.
 Students are provided with opportunities to demonstrate their knowledge and understanding in different ways.
 Teachers use a variety of provocations, including modern and traditional religious artworks linked to scripture, as key tools to stimulate student thinking and classroom discussion.
 Thinking routines are also becoming widely used to prompt student responses and challenge their ideas.
-Teachers have begun to build a bank of Religious Education assessment tools to monitor and report on student learning against the Religious Education Standards.
+We are beginning to build student actions into Religious Education, Inquiry and Wellbeing units of work.
+In Term 1 of 2024 the years 3-6 students had a strong focus on the Catholic foundations and scripture references for our 8 school values.
+Students proudly shared this learning at the end of term Whole School Values Expo and their work can now be found on each of our school newsletter publications.